Deliver Me Season 2 Release Date, Cast, Storyline, Trailer Release, And Everything You Need to Know - TheNewsTrace

 - Episode No. 5: “You Can’t Protect Me”

-If a second season were to be produced, it would likely follow a similar format, potentially with five to six episodes.
-However, without official confirmation, any episode list for a potential second season would be purely speculative.
+If a second season were to be produced, it would likely follow a similar format with 5-6 episodes, each running approximately 40-50 minutes in length.

 Deliver Me Series Creators Team: